HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 pir-dashboard
 ```

 will launch the dashboard, which will be hosted locally on your computer.
-Some dialogue will print to the console culminating in something like
+Some dialogue will print to the console culminating in something like:

 ![Fig. 6.1: Dashboard URL](../images/dashboard_triggering.png)

-Navigate to the highlighted URL (this will vary each time the command is run).
+.
+The dashboard will launch in your default web browser.

 ### Navigating Dashboard Tabs